Gandi/hieracles/README.md

 If you set `usedb: false` the `hc` commands will not query the puppetdb unless you pass the `-db` options.

 If you set `usedb: true` the `hc` command will query the puppetdb by default and display extra informations for the queried node.
-This default behavior can be changed by passing the `-no-db` option on the commandline.
+This default behavior can be changed by passing the `-nodb` option on the commandline.

 Completion